willy-wagtail/raspberrypi-pihole/README.md

 > See this link for screenshots of the below steps: https://templates.blakadder.com/howto.html

-On the device's Tasmota web page, go to the IP address, go to "Configuration", then "Configure Other".
+On the device's Tasmota web page, go to "Configuration", then "Configure Other".

 Search for your specific device's GPIO configuration on [Tasmota templates](https://templates.blakadder.com/index.html).
 My smart plug's configuration template is found mine [here](https://templates.blakadder.com/gosund_UP111.html).